ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise3/README.md

     Console.WriteLine("The value of a is : {0}", a);

-and likewise for the subsequent cases.
+and likewise for subsequent cases.

 Remember that you run the program by pressing F5 or clicking on the small green triangle.